superstreamlabs/memphis.js/README.md

       });
 ```

-Once connected, the entire functionalities offered by Memphis is available.
+Once connected, the entire functionalities offered by Memphis are available.

 ### Disconnecting from Memphis